-Bacteria, viruses and parasites cannot survive a temperature of 212 degrees.
+Bacteria, viruses, and parasites cannot survive a temperature of 212 degrees.
 A rolling boil at sea level is 212 degrees Fahrenheit.
-Each 500 foot increase in altitude causes a drop of one degree in the boiling point.
-Which means at 5,000 feet, water boils at 202 degrees.
+Each 500-foot increase in altitude causes a drop of one degree in the boiling point.
+This means at 5,000 feet, water boils at 202 degrees.
 Higher elevations will require longer boiling times to ensure all the biobugs are destroyed.

-Boiling will not remove most chemical contaminants such as heavy metals, salts and chemicals.
+Boiling will not remove most chemical contaminants such as heavy metals, salts, and chemicals.
 Be sure to clarify water prior to boiling to ensure that disinfection is successful.
-The disadvantages of boiling water as a disinfection technique is that it can be fuel intensive and the water must be allowed to cool before consuming.
+The disadvantage of boiling water as a disinfection technique is that it can be fuel intensive and the water must be allowed to cool before consumption.

-A less fuel intensive method than boiling is pasteurization.
+A less fuel-intensive method than boiling is pasteurization.
 However, it is just as effective as boiling.
 In order for water to be pasteurized, the water must be heated to 149 degrees (65 degrees Celsius) for 6 minutes.
-A higher temperature will reduce required exposure time.
+A higher temperature will reduce the required exposure time.